alexmojaki/birdseye/docs/contributing.rst

 Browser screenshots for test failures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``test_interface.py`` runs a test using selenium and phantomjs.
+``test_interface.py`` runs a test using selenium and headless Chrome.
 If it
 fails, it produces a file ``error_screenshot.png`` which is helpful for
 debugging the failure locally.
-If the test only fails on travis, you can
-use the ``misc/travis_screenshot.py`` script to obtain the screenshot.
-See
-the module docstring for details.

 .. _tox: https://tox.readthedocs.io/en/latest/